souryacs/LitRevw/SingleCellMethods.md

 [SCENIC+ - Gonzlez-Blas et al. Nature Methods 2023](https://www.nature.com/articles/s41592-023-01938-4) Extends SCENIC by using  scATAC-seq data to identify the enhancers associated with candidate TFs and identify their correlation with the candidate gene expression.
 The co-accessibility of peaks helps to identify and examine the TFs related to selective peaks up to 150 Kb distance from the gene.

-[CellOracle - Kamimoto et al. Nature 2023](https://pubmed.ncbi.nlm.nih.gov/36755098/) Constructs GRN from multi-omic data and then simulates the effect of dynamic GRN following TF perturbation.
-Builds an ML model to predict the effect of TF on GRN. *(To read in detail)*
+[Dissecting cell identity via network inference and in silico gene perturbation - CellOracle - Kamimoto et al. Nature 2023](https://pubmed.ncbi.nlm.nih.gov/36755098/) CellOracle method.
+Constructs GRN from multi-omic data and then simulates the effect of dynamic GRN following TF perturbation (basically effect of purturbation on GRN).
+Builds an ML model to predict the effect of TF on GRN.
+Applies to systematically purturb TFs across Zebrafish development.

 ## Trajectory analysis /  RNA velocity